 Until 1534, the church belonged to Catholics.
 As a result of the Reformation, the majority of the town’s inhabitants became Protestants and for the needs of their commune, the parish church was handed over.
 After the fire of 1641, the temple was rebuilt with the support of Brandenburg’s elector Friedrich Wilhelm.
 The building, however, was unlucky, as it suffered further damages in 1710.
 In the fire, the tower and the roof were completely destroyed.

 The church was erected south of the town square, in the area originally occupied by a cemetery.
-It was created as a three-nave, five-bay structure in the hall system, orientated towards the sides of the world.
-In the second phase of expansion, a large three-side ended chancel was added to the main corpus, covered with a high gable roof, and on the west side a massive four-sided tower was erected.
+It was created as a five-bay central nave with two aisles in the hall system, orientated towards the sides of the world.
+In the second phase of expansion, a large three-side ended chancel was added to the central nave, covered with a high gable roof, and on the west side a massive four-sided tower was erected.

 The brick façades are articulated with rhythmically arranged pointed window openings and three-step buttresses.
 In the north and south façades, gothic portals with an ogival arches have been preserved, decorated with frieze of glazed terracotta tiles with representations of animals, human heads, riders and plant tendrils.
 Friezes made of terracotta tiles with various decorations were also placed at the base of the half-gables of the aisles, or at the base of the eastern gable of the nave.